3liz/qgis-gobs-plugin/docs/user_guide/README.md

 ### Configure G-Obs plugin

+This algorithm will allow to configure G-Obs extension for the current QGIS project.

 You must run this script before any other script.

-Every parameter will be used in the other algorithms, as default values for parameters.
+* PostgreSQL connection to G-Obs database: name of the database connection you would like to use for the current QGIS project.
+This connection will be used for the other algorithms.

 ![Configure plugin](media/gobs_configure_plugin.jpg)